Phrogz/SLAXML/README.md

 # DOM Builder

-If you want to build simple tables from your XML then you can alternatively:
+If you simply want to build tables from your XML, you can alternatively:

     require 'slaxdom'
     local doc = SLAXML:dom(myxml)